tuki0918/eagle-media-preview-server/README.md

 - Expand support for additional file extensions
 - Add an Inbox QR code for uploading media from other devices
+- Add an upload-only role for media uploads
 - Add AI-related capabilities
 - Improve UI/UX